-Whole-of-community interventions to reduce population-level harms arising from alcohol and other drug use.
+Whole-of-community interventions to reduce population-level harms arising from alcohol and other drug use

 Whole‐of‐community interventions aim to reduce alcohol and other drug (AOD) use and harms by mobilizing community leaders, organizations and policy‐makers to respond effectively to AOD use.
-The review estimated the effectiveness of whole‐of‐community interventions in reducing population‐level harms arising from AOD use through a systematic review of electronic databases CENTRAL, Embase, Medline, Medline in Process and PsycINFO to August 2017.
+This review estimated the effectiveness of whole‐of‐community interventions in reducing population‐level harms arising from AOD use through a systematic review of electronic databases CENTRAL, Embase, Medline, Medline in Process and PsycINFO to August 2017.
 Eligible trials had a parallel comparison group, implemented interventions in two or more community settings, and reported data on AOD use or harms.

 Twenty‐four trials from 63 publications were included (n = 249 125 participants).
 Intervention settings included schools, sporting clubs, police and law enforcement agencies, community centres, local media and retail premises.
 Measured outcomes included AOD consumption (quantity and frequency), AOD‐related crime and AOD‐related accidents, injuries and hospital admissions.